arifatalya/Cloudstack/README.md

 set display json
 sync
 ```
-## XIII.
+## XV.
 Register a New Template (via URL)
+> [!Note]
 > Before making a new instance, make sure that you already have the template that you're going to use.
 Simply skip this step if you're using the built-in templates which Cloudstack provides.
 - Ubuntu offers various options of cloud images that can be accessed here: https://cloud-images.ubuntu.com/
 - Navigate to your version of choice.
 On this example, we chose the Jammy Jellyfish:
 https://cloud-images.ubuntu.com/jammy/current/
 - Pick the one with "QCow2 UEFI/GPT Bootable disk image" as the description from the list.
-For example, we chose this one below.
+For example, we chose this one below. \
 ![Screenshot 2025-05-23 115624](https://hackmd.io/_uploads/ryOwgFp-xg.png)
 - Copy the URL by hovering through it, right-click on your mouse or two-finger click on your touchpad, and click on the "Copy link address" from the pop-up option.
 This URL will be pasted to the URL field on the form when registering the template.
 We are doing this because we want the Cloudstack to install it directly from the URL instead of requiring us to download the image to our local storage first.
 https://cloud-images.ubuntu.com/jammy/current/jammy-server-cloudimg-amd64.img
-- Navigate to the "Images > Templates" from the left-hand side menu, and click on the "Register template from URL" button.
+- Navigate to the "Images > Templates" from the left-hand side menu, and click on the "Register template from URL" button. \
 ![Screenshot 2025-05-16 012200](https://hackmd.io/_uploads/ryrsiu6bxx.png)

-## XIV.
+## XVI.
 Make a New Instance
 > Due to preference, we are using cmk to make a new instance instead of making it directly from the Cloudstack GUI.
 - Enter the CloudMonkey CLI:
 ```bash!